juhotter/KnowledgeGraphsProject/README.md

       **Metric: Data Completeness:** <br>
       Data Completeness is determined by the ratio of the Sum of all null Values of All Properties contained in the KG to the Sum of all Properties without the meal properties.

-      **Syntactic Structure:** <br>
+      **Semantic validity of businesses:** <br>
-      Syntactic Structure is evaluated as the ratio of the Number of hours that do not adhere to the syntactic structure to the Total occurrences of the hour property.
+      Semantic validity is evaluated as the ratio of the Number of businesses that do not contain at least one meal to the Total number of businesses in our knowledge graph.

-      **Syntactic Validity of Property Values:** <br>
+      **Syntactic Validity of Property Values (meals):** <br>
       Syntactic Validity of Property Values is assessed through the ratio of the Number of meals not adhering to syntactic validity to the Total number of meals in the KG.

 3. **Calculating an aggregated quality score:**